-The Complainant provided a table containing nine comparables. four of which were high-rise, five were low-rise.
-The low-rise properties were assessed four at 2% vacancy and one at 1% (corrected to 2% at the hearing).
+The Complainant provided a table containing nine comparables, four of which were high-rise and five low-rise.
+The low-rise properties were assessed four at 2% vacancy and one at 1%.

-The Complainant submitted a CMHC Rental Market Report for Fall 2009, showing a change in the apartment vacancy rate from 2.1% as of October 2008 to 5.3% for October 2009, and from 2.0% to 5.8% for the same time period for market zone 2, in which the subject property is located.
+The Complainant submitted a CMHC Rental Market Report for Fall 2009, showing changed in the apartment vacancy rate from 2.1% as of October 2008, to 5.3% for October 2009, and from 2.0% to 5.8% for the same time period for market zone 2, in which the subject property is located.
 The Board notes that the change in vacancy rates includes all apartment types and sizes.

-The Complainant referenced Calgary Assessment Review Board ARB WR0083/2010-P regarding a single family property reducing the assessment based, in part, on the equity comparables used by the Respondent.
+The Complainant referenced Calgary Assessment Review Board ARB WR0083/2010-P regarding a single family property, reducing the assessment based in part on the equity comparables used by the Respondent.